VishnuMurali1599/Web-Scrapping-Ambitionbox/README.md

 #### Prerequisites

-Python 3.x
+1.Python 3.x
-Streamlit
+2.Streamlit
-Beautiful Soup for web scraping
+3.Beautiful Soup for web scraping
-PyMongo for MongoDB integration
+4.PyMongo for MongoDB integration
-MySQL database
+5.MySQL database

 #### Setup and Installation

-Clone this repository to your local machine.
+1.Clone this repository to your local machine.
-Install the required Python packages: pip install -r requirements.txt.
+2.Install the required Python packages: pip install -r requirements.txt.
-Ensure you have MongoDB and MySQL set up and configured.
+3.Ensure you have MongoDB and MySQL set up and configured.

-Usage
+#### Usage
-Run the Streamlit application: streamlit run app.py.
+1.Run the Streamlit application: streamlit run app.py.
-Enter a company name in the input field.
+2.Enter a company name in the input field.
-Click the Filter Data  button.
+3.Click the Filter Data  button.
    The application will display the requested company information.

 ### Conclusion